UCL-ARC/green-hpc-course/episodes/carbon-efficiency.md

 ## Carbon efficiency in HPC system use

 In the HPC space, the part we play in the climate solution is **using HPC systems in a carbon efficient way**.
-Being carbon efficient is about making sure your use of HPC emits the least carbon possible for the work we are doing.
+Being carbon efficient is about making sure your use of HPC systems emits the least carbon possible for the work you are doing.
 Or, for providers of HPC systems, it means procuring and operating the system in such a way as to minimise the carbon emissions.
 Ideally, you would also be able to quantify the **positive** carbon impacts from the work (or HPC system itself) to understand the overall net impact on carbon emissions - though doing this is typically quite challenging.

 :::::::::::::::::::::::::::::::::::::::  challenge